rachellindsay/craft-backyard-u/README.md

 - `ddev craft up`
 - `git status` to make sure everything is still committed
 - `git push`

+(All changes to the control panel need to be made in ddev and then pulled into Digital Ocean.
+Settings have been turned off on live control panel)

+To update Digital Ocean

+- `git status`
+- `git pull`
+- `composer8.2-sp install`
+- `php8.2-sp craft up`

 ### Some thoughts on the database: